SatoshiNextTechLab/BlockSCM/README.md

 4. truffle console
 5. Interact using Web3.js

 ##### Steps to compile GUI
 1. clone repo https://github.com/jangidkrishna/0xSHG.git
 2. cd into 0xSHG-master/GUI
 2. npm install .
 3. gulp serve

-## Possible problems
-1. Adoption : Initial adoption of the system might be slow due to technical illiteracy, but [NABARD's E-Shakti initiative](https://eshakti.nabard.org/Aboutus.aspx) has shown us that once a few villages are tested, [adoption is exponential](https://eshakti.nabard.org/Downloads/EShakti%20Brochure%202017A.pdf).

-2. Difference in unit of currency: The solution model requires ether/wei as the basic unit of currency.
-However, a similar system can be put in place for the government's cryptocurrency LakshmiCoin.

-3. Possibility of leftover reserves in pool: After the distribution of loans every 3 months, there is a possibility that some amount of pool money is left unused (all loan requests satisfied).
-This reserve can be utilised by redistributing it equally into the network.

-4. If everyone exits the network at the same time: Though this is extremely improbable, if this happens everyone in the system will have to wait 3 months to receive their money back, with possibility of losses to initial deposit (in case someone defaults and all consentees have exited network).

 ## Built by undergraduates at [Next Tech Lab, SRM University](http://nextech.io/index2.html)